Honoring Commitments: Nurturing Trust and Intimacy

 Developing a Desire for Honoring Commitments

 Strong relationships enjoy a certain amount of predictability.
 Surprises arouse emotions, and stir anxiety.
 A pattern of honoring commitments frees us from too many nasty surprises.
-Trudy Govier wrote, “we should be as predictable as possible, speak carefully, especially when making commitments, treat promises seriously, and never be deceptive” (1998).
+Trudy Govier wrote, “we should be as predictable as possible, speak carefully, especially when making commitments, treat promises seriously, and never be deceptive” (Govier, 1998).

-Does Your Commitment have Value?
+Does Your Commitment Have Value?

 A string of broken promises devalues commitments.
 When we use simple excuses as an adequate release from previous commitments, our directed life is sacrificed for the chaos of happenstance.
 Our partners, friends and family (not to mention our self) quickly learn that our promises for action are bargaining tools with no assurance for future action.
 For a few morsels of momentary fulfillment, the greater rewards of trust are sacrificed, leaving the lonely wanderer without the abundant resources given by others.